 First of all, though this site is built on the WordPress platform don’t assume this article is biased in any way.
 Sadly many of these types of articles end up sounding more like a glorified sales pitch than an honest breakdown of the pros and cons of these sites.
-I use both these solutions in both my personal web designs and for my clients.
+I use both of these solutions in both my personal web design needs and for my web design clients.
 They have different strengths.

 While many may dream of a stunning hand-coded site many business owners do not have the option to invest $15-$20k for a completely custom web design solution.
 And while it can be a great source of pride and accomplishment to have, these days it is not necessary.

 For this reason, WordPress and Squarespace are the leading platforms for website design and development for small and large businesses.
 They both have a blog and E-commerce implementation without the much higher cost of a hand-coded website built from scratch.
 They are leaders for good reason, as they are both stable and powerful platforms.
 I am going to compare these two platforms using a few different criteria: Responsiveness, SEO, Initial and Ongoing Costs, Maintenance, Flexibility.

 Responsive aka Mobile Web Design